smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Currently Session ID is managed per transport, so it is possible that two apps receive same Session ID if they are connected through different transports.
 This behavior will be updated so that Core will assign different Session IDs to each app.
 Core will accept Start Service frame with a known Session ID even if the frame is received through Secondary Transport.

 The downside of this proposal is that maximum number of SDL apps that can connect to Core will be limited to 255.

-### Notification of transport type information from Core to Proxy

-The multiple-transports feature requires Proxy to control services based on the types of the transports.
-An issue with this approach is that iOS Proxy cannot know whether iAP transport is constructed over Bluetooth, USB or Wi-Fi (in the case of CarPlay wireless).
-This is because iOS system doesn't offer such information to apps.

-In this document, it is proposed that Core retrieves such transport information from its transport adapters and forward the information to Proxy.
-A parameter `transportType` is added to Start Service ACK frame to convey the information.

 ### Backward compatibility